i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 This replaces the AES section format defined in the ElGamal/AES+SessionTags specification.

 This uses the same block format as defined in the NTCP2 specification.
-Where appropriate, the same block numbers are used.
-We do not reuse NTCP2 block numbers for different uses, so that implementations may share code with NTCP2.
+Individual block types are defined differently.

-TODO there are concerns that encouraging implementers to share code may lead to parsing issues.
+There are concerns that encouraging implementers to share code may lead to parsing issues.
 Implementers should carefully consider the benefits and risks of sharing code, and ensure that the ordering and valid block rules are different for the two contexts.